transpapers/transpapers.github.io/CONTRIBUTING.md

    [PDFYeah](https://www.pdfyeah.com/view-pdf-metadata/).
 If you desire a _libre_ solution, we recommend [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/), which has been ported to most Linux distributions.
+As a final option there is a PDF metadata scraper available in public/forms called Extract_Field_Data.py which works.
+Simply install the pymupdf library with a python pip tool then run it and select which PDf you want data from.
+The output is Field Name, Field Type, and any Radio Button States.
 2. Record the PDF field's internal name.
 This appears under the metadata tag `FieldName`.
 This may be set to a sensible value by the author of the PDF, or it may be automatically generated from the nearest text element. _Nota